pri998/DevVerse/README.md

 - What is DevVerse?
   DevVerse mimics a real-world project team using intelligent agents like:
-  🧑‍💼 Business Analyst Agent – Extracts user stories
+  🔹Business Analyst Agent – Extracts user stories
-  🎨 Design Agent – Generates UI/UX components & architecture
+  🔹Design Agent – Generates UI/UX components & architecture
-  💻 Developer Agent – Produces backend code & database structure
+  🔹Developer Agent – Produces backend code & database structure
-  ✅ Tester Agent – Builds test cases based on user stories and code
+  🔹Tester Agent – Builds test cases based on user stories and code
   These agents collaborate to convert an RFP into project artifacts — automatically, intelligently, and instantly.

 - Problem We Solve:-